LaunchCodeEducation/web-fundamentals/class-prep/14/README.md

 Bootstrap is a front-end web framework built out of HTML, CSS and Javascript that makes building attractive, polished, and highly functional sites straightforward.

 Bootstrap is also widely used to make **responsive** websites.
-A [responsive site](https://en.wikipedia.org/wiki/Responsive_web_design) is one that adapts to different screen sizes, such as desktop, table, and mobile.
+A [responsive site](https://en.wikipedia.org/wiki/Responsive_web_design) is one that adapts to different screen sizes, such as desktop, tablet, and mobile.

 In this lesson, you'll learn a bit about Bootstrap.
 We'll use this knowledge in class to incorporate Bootstrap into Flicklist.